World Stroke Day: 2018 - Up Again After Stroke

 In 2018 the campaign focus was on issues associated with life after stroke.
 The focus responded to data from the 2016 Global Burden of Disease which showed that the global prevalence of stroke (people living with stroke) now stands at 80 million and that stroke alone was responsible for 116 million days of life lost to death and disability in a single year.
 Patient and caregiver testimonies were gathered from around the world to be shared on social media, included in an e-book as well as exhibited during the World Stroke Congress in Montréal.

 Outreach

 Beyond World Stroke Day, the World Stroke Campaign continues to serve as a source for activism and policy resources worldwide.
 Through advances in research, and communications at the international level, WSC strives to promote advocacy towards making stroke less of a global threat.
 The Campaign has supported WSO engagement in partnership initiatives to address common risk factors for NCDs.

-More updates on the World Stroke Campaign 2013 can be found at: